 Anti-social behaviour

-We want you to feel safe in your home, and are committed to preventing, resolving and supporting you through anti-social behaviour (ASB).
-You can report anti-social behaviour by:
+We want you to feel safe in your home, and are committed to preventing, resolving and supporting you through anti-social behaviour.
+This page explains:

 • Phoning 0114 2900 200 or 0800 1380 380